Dark-Gran/SMC/README.md

 ## Known Issues

 #### Simulation Stagger

-The resolution of certain collisions using Box2D physics engine is performance-heavy.
-These collisions become even heavier because of the way the constant circle speed is being kept.
+Certain collisions in Box2D engine are performance-heavy.
+These collisions become heavier because of the way the constant circle speed is being kept in the game.

-**This becomes very noticable (the game staggers) when many of these collisions are being simulated to draw trajectories.**
+**This may become very noticable (the game staggers) when many of these collisions are being simulated to draw trajectories.**

-Most of these specific collisions are already being detected (and trajectory calculation is temporarily disabled for these), however some are still not (eg. corner collisions).
+Most of these specific collisions are already being detected (and disabled for simulation), however some are still not (eg. collisions in right-angle corners).

-Possible solutions (except the "don't calculate trajectories with such perfection"):
+Possible solutions (except for "simulate trajectories imperfectly"):
 a) Detect and disable simulation of the remaining "performance heavy" collisions.
 b) Find or write a different physics engine.
 (The circles basically act like massless particles, which means Box2D may not be the best choice for calculating these physics.)